nutterb/pixiedust/cran-comments.md

 ## Downstream dependencies
-`HydeNet` fails checks due to errors in the unit tests.
-This is related to updates in the `testthat` package.
-I am the maintainer of `HydeNet` and am planning to submit an update to `HydeNet` after `dplyr` is updated later this month.
+`HydeNet`: The changes in this version of `pixiedust` prevent installation errors that would be introduced by an upcoming version of `dplyr`. `HydeNet` passes all checks under the current and upcoming version of `dplyr`.

-`tadaatoolbox` checks return the NOTE "Note: found 1 marked UTF-8 string", which is also found in its check results on CRAN.  `tadaatoolbox` otherwise passes all checks.
+`tadaatoolbox` passes all checks.

 Thanks,
 Benjamin